 Help yourself help yourself 🙂

-Thank God that it doesn’t matter what we’ve done in the past – every day offers you fresh start to confess and start over and and a fresh opportunity to plonk yourself firmly in the driving seat of your life and where it’s headed.
+Thank God that it doesn’t matter what we’ve done in the past – every day offers you a fresh start and an opportunity to plonk yourself firmly in the driving seat of your life and where it’s headed.

 Areas of responsibility:

 You will feel more motivated and more excited about the present and the future.
-You can stop blaming others (even if it is their fault, deal with the situation) and know that if problems come against you, you’ll find a way through.
+You will feel more able to deal with life.
+You can plan and set goals.
+You can stop blaming others (even if it is their fault, deal with the situation) and you’ll know that if problems come against you, you’ll find a way through.